 Tracking candidates on social media

-Recruiters have been using social media as a powerful tool in the hiring process for years – from posting adds about the job opening to checking candidates online.
-Moreover, 70 percents of employers check prospective candidates’ social media platforms to see if they’re posting regularly about industry-related topics and well-known industry speakers in order to see if they are passionate about their job.
+Recruiters have been using social media as a powerful tool in the hiring process for years – from posting ads about the job opening to checking candidates online.
+Moreover, 70 percent of employers check prospective candidates’ social media platforms to see if they’re posting regularly about industry-related topics and well-known industry speakers in order to see if they are passionate about their job.

 Nowadays, it’s very important for candidates to build a personal brand, and they can do it by using social media platforms such as LinkedIn, Twitter, Medium, Slack, etc. A candidate may be a beginner, but if an IT recruiter can see that they are passionate and interested in the industry, they may consider them for a position.
 Further, the good sign is if you can see a candidate liaising with industry peers and colleagues online because it shows that they have an interest in making a mark in their field.